henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

     (.methodFoo foo (inc bar-prop)))
 ```

-As I pointed out before, we could have accessed `bar-prop` with `goog.object/get`, but
+We could have accessed `bar-prop` with `goog.object/get`, but
 this example is being consistent in using dot access only for the API of `foo`.
 We could also have accessed `methodFoo` with
 goog.object/get (and then invoked it), but I don't think it would be idiomatic to do so.

 So, Following a rule 'dot access only for APIs' means the code makes a clear statement that it is
-working with API, not data - regardless of whether it is just properties, or both methods and properties we need to
+working with API, not data - regardless of whether it is methods or properties we need to
 use.
 This comes as the cost of having to remember to put type hints in.
 I've come to think
  type hints aren't so bad, because now [type hints are documented](https://code.thheller.com/blog/shadow-cljs/2017/11/06/improved-externs-inference.html)
  I think it's easy enough to understand you just need to add `^js` when you first see the js object in scope.